aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

     requiring categorical features to be encoded, while others might work better with the original representation.
-    Furthermore, some models might work better with numerical features normalised or at least scaled.
+    Furthermore, some models might work better with numerical features normalised or scaled in a certain way while it makes no difference to others.
     We can address these requirements by adding model-specific transformations.

-    The relevant abstraction is `DataFrameTransformer`, and all non-abstract implementations use the class name prefix `DFT`.
+    The relevant abstraction is `DataFrameTransformer`, and all non-abstract implementations use the class name prefix `DFT` in sensAI.

 The models we have thus far all use the same basic feature generator (`FeatureGeneratorTakeColumns`), which simply projects the data frame,